Your guide to surviving the outback

-Not only would I be going to the desert for the first time, I’d be travelling with two livestock truck drivers in a light plane one of them reckoned he knew how to fly, cutting a path right across the outback for two weeks – from Longreach and Winton in the south to Cloncurry and Mt Isa in the north.
+Not only would I be going to the desert for the first time, I’d be travelling with two livestock truck drivers in a light plane one of them reckoned he knew how to fly, cutting a path right across the outback for two weeks – from Longreach and Winton in the central west to Cloncurry and Mount Isa in the north.

 They weren’t planning on taking it too easy on me, so I had to learn quickly just to survive.
 But it was all worth it.
 If you’re thinking of heading bush, these tips should help you through.